Olite

-Olite (Erriberri in Basque language) is a town and municipality located in the Comarca de Tafalla comarca, Merindad de Olite merindad, in Navarre, Spain.
+Erriberri (Olite in spanish) is a town and municipality located in the Tafalla comarca, Erriberri merindad, in Navarre, Basque Country.

 History

-According to Isidore of Seville's Historia de regibus Gothorum, Vandalorum et Suevorum, the town of Oligicus was founded by Swinthila, Visigothic King of Hispania (621-631) in order to control and punish the Vascones.
+According to Isidore of Seville's Historia de regibus Gothorum, Vandalorum et Suevorum, the town of Oligicus was founded by Swinthila, Visigothic King of Hispania (621–631) in order to control and punish the native Vascones people.

 However, this town was not heard of again until five centuries later, when the present-day town was founded and chartered.

-The Palacio Real de Olite, a fine Gothic castle-palace, was the royal seat of Charles III of Navarre.
+The Royal palace of Olite, a fine Gothic castle-palace, was the royal seat of Charles III of Navarre.